2020/21 at University College Birmingham

 Frequently asked questions:

-Are University College Birmingham’s halls of accommodation open?
+Are University College Birmingham’s halls of residence open?

 Our halls of accommodation at The Maltings remain open, and our Accommodation team can help if you have any questions.